LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

 .. index:: ! path parameter

 There are two new concepts to introduce here.
 First, our method takes a parameter named ``id``.
 You have worked with such parameters in the past, as query parameters mapped to method parameters.
 For example, we could reach this handler with the request path ``/Events/Detail?id=X``.
-What's new now is that we will use the same parameter mapping, but with **path parameters**.
+What's new now is that we will use the same parameter mapping, but with a **path parameter**.
 A path parameter is a parameter that is part of the request path.
 In this case, we will be able to make requests to a path like ``Events/Detail/X``.

 .. admonition:: Note

-   This parameter mapping works seamlessly because the default path template, specified in the ``Configure`` method of ``Startup.cs``, is ``"{controller=Home}/{action=Index}/{id?}"``.
+   This parameter mapping works seamlessly because the of default path template specified in the ``Configure`` method of ``Startup.cs``.
+This template is ``"{controller=Home}/{action=Index}/{id?}"``.
 The last portion, ``{id?}``, means that any path parameter following the action method will map to a method parameter named ``id``.

-   If we wanted to use a different URL structure, or a different method parameter name, we would require additional configuration.
+   If we wanted to use a different URL structure, or a different method parameter name, we would need to include additional configuration.
 See `the documentation on routing <https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/routing?view=aspnetcore-3.1>`_ for more details.

 The other new concept here is the use of the EF method ``Single``: